Current students wanting information about your program, go to student planning in myCamosun.

 The Camosun Student Pub

-The first-year Hotel and Restaurant Management students operate a pub at the Dunlop House most October to December months on Thursdays from 4 to 6pm.
+As a part of HMGT 184, Beverage Operations, first-year Hospitality Management students operate student-themed pub nights on Thursdays from 4pm - 6pm in the fall and winter semesters.
 This exciting course provides an opportunity for students to run their own pub operation and gain experience in special function management, licensing, liquor inventory and control, bartending, serving, food costing, food preparation and presentation, menu preparation, cash control and financial reporting.

 The pub is open to students, faculty and guests.
 There's a new fun theme each week such as: Comedy Night, Beach Night, Shooter Pub, 50s Rock, Karaoke, Ski Night, Mexican/Tequila Night, Australian Night and many more!
 There is also a new menu each week with delicious food at very reasonable prices.

 Explore the world through study abroad opportunities.
-Camosun offers many exchange opportunities with partner institutions around the world, as well as several field school opportunities each year.
+Camosun offers many study abroad opportunities with partner institutions around the world, as well as several field school opportunities each year.
 Your chance to rethink your classroom starts here!

 If you are an international student coming to Camosun as an exchange student from one of our partner institutions, learn more about Camosun's international department.